jkaljokey-hub/azure-vm-template-redeployment/README.md

-# azure-vm-attach-osdisk
-This project to deploy Azure using ARM templates demonstrates how Virtual Machines:

-Deploying a region**

-Deploy in two scenarios VM in the **samedifferent regioning a VM in a ****

-Attaching an existing OS disk to a new VM (specialized VM deployment)

-The goal is to show how Infrastructure‑as‑Code (IaC) can disaster‑recovery automate VM recovery, migration, and scenarios using Azure Resource Manager (ARM) templates.

-Architecture covers three deployment Summary
-This project1.
-Deploy a VM in patterns:

-1.the same region**
-A standard ARMnet

-Network Security deployment that creates:

-Virtual Network

-Sub Group

-Public

-Virtual Machine IP

-Network Interface (from image or existing disk)

-2.different region scenario where:
-Deploy a VM in
-A cross‑region- The OS disk is copied to another region

-A new the target region VM is deployed in

-The copied OS as the VM’s OS disk disk is attached

-This simulates** or **region migration OS disk to a new a disaster recovery workflow.

-3.Attach an existing VM
-This scenario uses:

-createOption: Attach

-No osProfile

-No imageReference

-This creates a specialized VM an existing OS disk Used
+azure-vm-template-redeployment
+This project demonstrates how to deploy Azure Virtual Machines using both Bicep and ARM templates, including two deployment scenarios:

+1.Deploy a new VM from an image
+This scenario creates a fresh VM using a marketplace image (Windows or Linux).
+It requires:

+A NIC

+A VNet/Subnet

+Admin credentials

+A VM size available in the selected region

+Files:

+main.bicep

+main.bicepparam

+2.Deploy a VM by attaching an existing OS disk (specialized VM) This scenario recreates a VM from an existing managed OS disk.
+Useful for:

+VM recovery

+VM migration

+Rebuilding a deleted VM

+Requirements:

+The OS disk must be unattached

+The VM size must match the disk’s generation (Gen1/Gen2)

+Security type must match (Trusted Launch or Standard)

+NIC must be in the same region

+Files:

+templateVm.json

+parametersFile.json

+Deployment Commands
+Bicep:
+bash

+az deployment group create \
+  --resource-group <rg> \
+  --template-file main.bicep \
+  --parameters main.bicepparam

+ARM:
+bash
+az deployment group create \

+  --resource-group <rg> \
+  --template-file templateVm.json \
+  --parameters parametersFile.json

+Notes
+Trusted Launch VMs require Gen2 OS disks.

+Standard security VMs require Gen1 OS disks.

+A NIC cannot be attached to more than one VM.

+A managed OS disk must be unattached before redeployment.